anthonycroft/work-day-scheduler/README.md

 Data entered and not saved will be lost once the user navigates away from the current day (by clicking the previous or next icons - see below) *or* we move past midnight (in the local timezone) thus triggering the app to display the new day.

 A user can delete data for any time period by clicking on the *Delete* button positioned at the end of each time-block (next to the *Save* button).
 A warning is displayed prompting the user to confirm event(s) deletion prior to data being removed.
+As with the *Save* button a notfication confirming event(s) deletion is displayed in the notification area above the diary display.

 The user can move between days by clicking the '<' (previous) or '>' (next) icons at the top of the scheduler.
 Previously stored schedule information for the new day is displayed in the relevant time-blocks.

 Time-blocks are color-coded for ease of reference as follows:
 - grey = past time periods
-- red = current time periods
+- red = current time period
 - green = future time periods

 ## Dependencies
 The app uses the following external Javascript libraries: